simonsobs/soauth/README.md

 The authentication flow in Simons Observatory applications works as follows:

-a) The creator of the application registers an 'App' with the service.
+-  The creator of the application registers an 'App' with the service.
 Each 'App' has a unique set of authentication keys that provide access to the entire cookie scope.
 For instance, all services hosted under a single domain would have a single scope (e.g. if you have services running under a reverse proxy, they would share the same 'App'), and hence should share keys.
-b) A not logged in user is redirected to auth.simonsobs.org (where a copy of this service is running).
+-  A not logged in user is redirected to webauth.simonsobs.org (where a copy of this service is running).
-c) The user is presented with a GitHub login interface, where they are asked to authenticate with their GitHub account.
+-  The user is presented with a GitHub login interface, where they are asked to authenticate with their GitHub account.
 This provides us access to their information (username, email, organization membership).
 This login flow takes place on GitHub servers.
-d) The user is redirected back to auth.simonsobs.org, where their refresh and access tokens are generated to provide access to the protected resources under the original 'App'.
+-  The user is redirected back to webauth.simonsobs.org, where their refresh and access tokens are generated to provide access to the protected resources under the original 'App'.
-e) The user is then redirected back to the original application, where the access and refresh token may be set as cookies or otherwise used.
+-  The user is then redirected back to the original application, where the access and refresh token may be set as cookies or otherwise used.

 Access tokens are extremely pirivalged items.
 They alone provide access to